sigma-technology/cordova-plugin-fp-secugen/README.md

 ### Steps to add this plugin in your project.

+## NOTE: As of release 1.1 Secugen's SDK v4.3 or above is required!

 1. Add the plugin in your project **cordova plugin add sigma-technology/cordova-plugin-fp-secugen**
 2. You have to request for jar and .so files from Secugen Website.
 They ask a valid email id and send android sdk to this email.
 3. Copy complete **libs folder** from the provided zip file to your projects **android/app/libs** folder.